Double Materiality | Fiegenbaum Solutions

 Success Stories

 Small and medium-sized enterprises (SMEs) in particular benefit from introducing PEF-compliant processes.
 The Environmental Footprint methods help make environmental performance measurable and clearly communicable.
-For instance, an Italian SME in the textile sector reported a 12% reduction in water use and a 9% reduction in carbon footprint after implementing PEF-based improvements (source).
+For instance, an Italian SME in the textile sector reported a 12% reduction in water use and a 9% reduction in carbon footprint after implementing PEF-based improvements (source

-Implementation Aspect Practical Impact
+Implementation Aspect

-Process Improvement More efficient resource use
+More efficient resource use

-Market Communication Traceable and transparent environmental claims
+Traceable and transparent environmental claims

 By integrating the PEF methodology, companies can better understand and reduce their environmental impacts while strengthening their ESG goals and market position.
 Learn how to unlock ESG value for your business.